danielcod/exotic_single_match/README.md

 ## THOUGHTS

-- how does pricing code in quant/exotic_acca.py, products/exotic_acca.py overlap  ?
-- which code is used by pricing controller ?
 - there is no code for the app to be able to get a bet description
 - there is no parameter validation code
 - need endpoints for placing bet and retrieving bets